Using Cash to Pay Employees and Independent Contractors

 Payroll and Tax Issues When Paying Employees In Cash

-Employers must withhold payroll taxes (federal and state income tax and FICA (Social Security/Medicare) tax) from employee pay.
+Employers must withhold employment (federal and state income tax and FICA (Social Security/Medicare) tax) from employee pay.
 The employers must also report the amount of withholding for each employee to the Internal Revenue Service (IRS).
 Employers submit the total of both the employee—withheld from the paycheck—FICA tax and the employer portion of the taxes to the IRS on a scheduled basis.
 Employers must report employee income on Form W-2 each year.
 It includes cash income.

 Employers must verify the work eligibility of newly hired employees, using Form I-9 or the E-Verify system.
-This verification put the employee in the federal system, and if these employees are paid in cash, agency cross-checks can uncover attempts to avoid payroll taxes by paying in cash.
+This verification puts the employee in the federal system, and if these employees are paid in cash, agency cross-checks can uncover attempts to avoid payroll taxes by paying in cash.

-- Employees paid in cash who have no FICA taxes withheld are denied Social Security earnings that could have been used in calculating potential Social Security benefits.
+- Employees paid in cash and who have no FICA taxes withheld are denied Social Security earnings that could have been used in calculating potential Social Security benefits.

-- Likewise, employees who are not "on the payroll" are not eligible for workers compensation or unemployment benefits.
+- Likewise, employees who are not "on the payroll" are not eligible for workers' compensation or unemployment benefits.

 Certified public accountant (CPA) Gail Rosen says this about paying employees with cash:

 Paying workers illegally in cash can lead to serious problems in addition to tax problems.
 When a worker is "not on the books" you can suddenly have contingent liabilities that can truly be disastrous.